 Bastakiya has been discreetly reconstructed, buildings now housing art galleries, shops and restaurants.
 You will discover Majlis Gallery, the first art gallery opened in Dubai some 30 years ago.
 Dubai Museum gives you an insight from some of the earliest inhabitants of Dubai.

-Camel-racing.
-To the untrained eye, camel-racing looks like a selection of uncoordinated pantomime horses running in at least two directions at the same time, but it’s a serious business here.
+To the untrained eye, camel-racing looks like a selection of uncoordinated pantomime horses running in at least two directions at the same time.
+But here it’s a serious business.
 And it’s free.
 Head to the Al Marmoum track half an hour east of the city, to see camels chasing through the sand clouds with robot jockeys on their backs.
 Meets take place between October and March, but details can be hard to come by – ask your hotel concierge.

 The Gold souk is a haggler’s dream and has real savings compared with the big malls.
 But if a deal sounds too good to be true, it probably is.
 Surreal Dragon Mart is the great Mall of China, 20km east of the city, a home to oriental versions of everything – from budget sat-navs to soaps that promise to restore virginity.